Say Yes (Elliott Smith song)

-"Say Yes" is the final track of Elliott Smith's 1997 album Either/Or, and one of three tracks from Either/Or that was used in the soundtrack of Good Will Hunting.
+"Say Yes" is a song by American singer-songwriter Elliott Smith from his third studio album Either/Or, and one of three tracks from Either/Or that was used in the soundtrack of Good Will Hunting.

 Background and content

 "Say Yes" is one of Smith's widely recognized songs.
 It is considered happy and optimistic in both instrumentation and lyrics in comparison to the dark tone in most of his other songs.
 In an interview, Smith said that the song was written about "someone particular, and I almost never do that.
 I was really in love with someone."

 Live performances

 Smith performed the song often, even during full band shows, in which he would play the song solo on an acoustic guitar.

 Reception

 Pitchfork said, "It's a straight-ahead love song, one that dares to hope.
 Listen closely and you'll hear just how fragile that hope is: Smith whispers most of the song.
 He wavers.
 His fingers pluck out a simple question on the acoustic."